-It is proposed that, at the beginning, the institute have a small section in agricultural engineering concerned mainly with experifield who has worked for the past 10 years in the Rockefeller Foundation Colombia: Agricultural Program, could be considered for this assignment.
+It is proposed that, at the beginning, the institute have a small section in agricultural engineering concerned mainly with experiment station development.
+Mr. Roland Harwood, a specialist in this field who has worked for the past 10 years in the Rockefeller Foundation Colombian Agricultural Program, could be considered for this assignment.